 CONS / The device has all of Apple’s polish but little innovation.
 We’ve already seen its biggest selling points in competitors’ phones.

-VERDICT / If you need a new smartphone, you needn’t look further; there may not be anything revolutionary in the Apple iPhone 7 Plus, but that doesn’t make it any less fantastic.
+VERDICT / If you need a new iPhone, you needn’t look further; there may not be anything revolutionary in the Apple iPhone 7 Plus, but that doesn’t make it any less fantastic.

 Hold the iPhone 7 Plus in your hand and you’re immediately struck by the dichotomy of Apple’s latest smartphone.
 It is at once masterfully elegant and disappointingly pedestrian; it boldly shoves aside outdated hardware yet timidly clings to a fundamental design that hasn’t evolved in years.